 I absolutely adore Lindsay’s site, Pinch of Yum.
 I used to just waste hours at work browsing the delicious looking food on there.
 This marinated kale and chicken bowl with the sauce shot to my top meal prep recipes in an instant.

-I made this recipe to the dot last year (pictured) and guys, it is amazing.
-That photo does not do it justice.
+I made this recipe to the dot last year and guys, it is amazing.
 The sun dried tomato sauce is an absolute game changer – and this is coming from a person who refused to eat anything tomato-based until the age of 18.

 Meal prep wise, make a big batch of the tomato sauce and quinoa and then add your protein and kale as you see fit.
 Kale is a super sturdy green and always lasts in the fridge at least a week for me – making it a firm favourite compared to spinach or rocket which tends to wilt much faster.